Pancreatic Tumor Registry

 Memorial Sloan Kettering’s Pancreatic Tumor Registry is researching the causes of pancreatic cancer in people with a family history of the disease.

-We are collecting and analyzing data from people with the disease and their family members.
-Our researchers are using this information to find out more about the genetic, environmental, and lifestyle factors that increase a person’s risk of developing pancreatic cancer.
+We’re collecting and analyzing data from people with the disease and their family members.
+Our researchers are using this information to learn about factors that can raise your risk of developing pancreatic cancer.
+They include genetic, environmental, and lifestyle factors.

 Goals of the Pancreatic Tumor Registry are to:

-• identify people who are most likely to benefit from screening with advanced imaging techniques
+• Identify people who are most likely to be helped by screening with the latest imaging methods.

-• develop more-effective, targeted medications for pancreatic cancer
+• Develop better, targeted drugs for pancreatic cancer.

-To date, the registry has enrolled more than 1,000 people with pancreatic cancer.
-We have also enrolled more than 400 unaffected people who are at higher risk because of family history or genetic factors.
+So far, the registry has enrolled more than 1,000 people with pancreatic cancer.
+We have also enrolled nearly 700 people who do not have the disease.
+But they’re at higher risk for pancreatic cancer because of family history or genetic factors.

-The registry also includes people with a family history of pancreatic cancer who have a previously identified genetic syndrome.
-These genetic mutations, which can be passed from parents to children, have been associated with an increased risk of developing pancreatic cancer.
+The registry also includes people who have a family history of pancreatic cancer and a genetic syndrome.
+These genetic changes (mutations or variants) can be passed down from parents to children.
+They’re linked to a higher risk for pancreatic cancer.

-You can participate in the Pancreatic Tumor Registry if you have multiple relatives with pancreatic cancer or a familial genetic syndrome associated with the disease.
-For additional information, you may find this protocol in our clinical trials database.
+You can join the Pancreatic Tumor Registry if you have many relatives with pancreatic cancer or a familial genetic syndrome linked to the disease.
+For more information, see this protocol in our clinical trials database.

-You do not need to be a patient or be related to a patient at MSK to take part in the registry.
+You do not need to be a patient at MSK, or related to a patient at MSK, to join the registry.

-Why would I want to participate in the registry?
+Why would I want to join the registry?

-If you meet with one of our doctors about receiving treatment for pancreatic cancer, you and your family members may be invited to join the registry.
-There is no obligation for you to do so, however.
+If you meet with us about treatment for pancreatic cancer, we may invite you and your family members to join the registry.
+This is voluntary.
+It’s your choice whether you want to join.

-Participating in the registry is also an important way to contribute to the fight against pancreatic cancer.
+Joining the registry is also an important way to help the fight against pancreatic cancer.
 The information we learn from registry data could improve care for people with this disease in the future.

 What is involved if I join?

-If you have not been diagnosed with pancreatic cancer but are related to someone who has the disease, you may be asked to come to MSK for yearly imaging tests to look for precancerous lesions.
-If we find precancerous lesions, we may perform additional tests.
+You may be related to someone with pancreatic cancer but have not been diagnosed with the disease.
+We may ask you to come to MSK for imaging tests each year.
+We will look for precancerous lesions.
+If we find any, you may have more tests.

 How can I get more information?

-For more information and to see if you are eligible for this study, please fill out our online form.
-It contains questions about your family’s history with pancreatic cancer.
-Once we receive the form, we will contact you about your participation in the registry.
+For more information and to see if you’re eligible for this study, please fill out our online form.
+It has questions about your family’s history with pancreatic cancer.
+Once we get your form, we will contact you about joining the registry.

 Request an Appointment